Cycling body opens talks with WADA

-The UCI was criticized for not doing enough to catch Lance Armstrong, who was stripped of his seven Tour de France titles after eventually admitting to doping.
+The UCI was criticized for not doing enough to catch Lance Armstrong, who was stripped of his seven Tour de France titles after admitting to doping.
 His admission followed an investigation by the U.S. Anti-Doping Agency.

-New UCI president Brian Cookson, who defeated incumbent Pat McQuaid in an election two weeks ago, said the governing body has begun "establishing a high-level dialogue with WADA" on plans for the investigation.
+New UCI President Brian Cookson, who defeated incumbent Pat McQuaid in an election two weeks ago, said the governing body has begun "establishing a high-level dialogue with WADA" on plans for the investigation.
 Cookson added that his group has been in touch with USADA, other national anti-doping organizations and the French Sports Ministry.

-Cookson also said the UCI has decided to drop a lawsuit filed against Irish journalist Paul Kimmage, a former Tour rider who spent many years reporting on Armstrong and doping.
+Cookson also said UCI has decided to drop a lawsuit filed against Irish journalist Paul Kimmage, a former Tour rider who spent many years reporting on Armstrong and doping.

 UCI director general Christophe Hubschmid and lawyer Philippe Verbiest, both deeply involved in McQuaid's administration, have left the organization, with Antonio Rigozzi now assisting in legal matters, Cookson said.

 "These early days are very important for the UCI," Cookson said from Beijing, where he is attending the Tour of Beijing.
 He said he wants to "re-establish our international federation's reputation and make it the best and most respected in the world.
 I believe that we have made a good start."